-A couple of weekends ago Festival Ballet Providence put on a great show, all works of Viktor Plotnikov.
-He choreographed three very different ballet pieces in his narrative style, all highly enjoyable but I am partial to Orchis.
+A couple of weekends ago, Festival Ballet Providence put on a great show, all works of Viktor Plotnikov.
+He choreographed three quite different ballet pieces in his narrative style, all highly enjoyable, but I am partial to Orchis.
 I hope you will forgive my bias!

-The first piece, Surrender, was very dramatic with a good blend of dance and theatrical acting.
+The first piece, Surrender, was dramatic with a good blend of dance and theatrical acting.
 Dancers rose to the occasion and delivered an emotional performance.
-The piece moved from finding love, to betrayal, to infidelity, soul cleansing and helping others cleanse their souls.
-In the end they seemed to Surrender to love and life.
-The idea of using long pieces of cloth as a river in which the dancer Vilia Putrius washed her troubles, and possibly the sins of her lover Mindaugas Bauzys (her real-life husband).
+The piece moved from finding love to betrayal, to infidelity, soul cleansing, and helping others cleanse their souls.
+In the end, they seemed to Surrender to love and life.
+The idea of using long pieces of cloth as a river in which the dancer Vilia Putrius washed her troubles, and the sins of her lover Mindaugas Bauzys (her real-life husband.)

-The second piece was more like a dream-world where the conductor Madame Cacaphoné (my name for her) tried very hard to keep her orchestra behaving and performing.
-The dancers seemed to do double duty as musicians and musical instruments.
-In this fast-moving dream, set to Paganini’s Violin Concerto No: 1, the alter ego of Paganini seemed to make an appearance.
+The second piece was more like a dream-world where the conductor Madame Cacaphoné (my name for her) tried extremely hard to keep her orchestra behaving and performing.
+The dancers did double duty as musicians and musical instruments.
+In this fast-moving dream, set to Paganini’s Violin Concerto No: 1, the alter ego of Paganini made an appearance.
 In his time many speculated that he had sold his soul to the Devil to play the violin like no other.
 The character in red costume periodically appeared on stage to throw a monkey-wrench into the musical performance that conductor Cacaphoné was trying to materialize.
 This part may be a little stretch of my imagination, but as a friend commented on the Paganini-Devil link, it was almost unavoidable.
 I don’t think I can listen to the Paganini concerto again without seeing the crazy bunch on stage!